 What kind of items do you sell in the store?

 Our store has streetwear brands that we resell, like Supreme, Bape, and Palace.
-We also have a huge curated vintage section and new and used sneakers.
+We also have a vast curated vintage section and new and used sneakers.

 Where is your physical store located, and what are the hours?

 How difficult was it to find a store location?

 Store locations have been almost a nightmare.
 Our first pop location was small but cool.
 Eventually, the building was bought and turned into luxury condos.
 In our next spot, we had logistic issues with our landlord.
 Then we had a spot at the Savannah Mall.
 It was cool for the time being, but we realized that malls were dying.
 That’s why we decided to go back downtown.

-What would you tell anyone that’s interested in starting a store?
+What would you tell anyone interested in starting a store?

 It’s more work than fun.
-Starting out it was super fun but within a year and a half, it became a real business.
-Also, be able to really know the product you are selling and be passionate about it, you can’t fake something just for profit.
+Starting, it was super fun, but within a year and a half, it became a real business.
+Also, be able to know the product you are selling and be passionate about it.
+You can’t fake something just for profit.

 Is there anything that you would have done differently?

-I would not have invested so much in the store knowing what I know now.
-The key is making money but saving some too for slower months and later inventory.
+Knowing what I know now, I would not have invested so much in the store.
+The key is making money but saving some for slower months and later inventory.

 Do you have any other business ventures out there?

-Before Off The Wave, I ran a cleaning business with my family for 7 years, it taught me a lot about the business side.
+Before Off The Wave, I ran a cleaning business with my family for seven years, which taught me much about the business side.